-* They’re diet is way healthier being at home and in places were I pack or choose their food without external influences during their formative years; and my oldest has some significant food challenges that he’s better able to navigate on his own at 11 because he’s been actively trained.
+* Their diet is way healthier being at home and in places were I pack or choose their food without external influences during their formative years; and my oldest has some significant food challenges that he’s better able to navigate on his own at 11 because he’s been actively trained.

 * Although this is not what started us homeschooling, we cannot deny that we were back-handedly given a huge gift in terms of keeping our oldest out of the hospital.
 He has an immune deficiency and being in a school would be akin to being on an airplane for 6 hours every day.
 Oof

-* You don’t avoid bullies in homeschooling, but the exposure to it is limited because it’s easier to pull a kid from something in homeschooling (around here–where there are a TON of homeschool groups) than in a school where you are potentially tormented by just the thought of interaction 6 hours/day.
+* You don’t avoid bullies in homeschooling, but the exposure to it is limited because it’s easier to pull a kid from something in homeschooling (around here–where there are a few homeschool groups) than in a school where you are potentially tormented by just the thought of interaction 6 hours/day.
 So beyond the bullying, you have the anxiety around “when will I see that bully again and what will happen?”
 For the people who bully ME and say “They have to learn to deal with these things!”
 I would point out that “these things” are often criminal offenses when performed by adults to other adults.
 So, no, they probably don’t need to learn to deal with it.

 * The things my kids struggle with are things that I’m able to catch onto a lot quicker because I’m with them more often and in their social settings.
 Like any other parent, I can have long and/or multiple conversations with them about as needed but I have way more time available to do this than most schooling parents.